-It costs $99 for adults and $79 for a child, which will save you 49% on admissions to the Top 5 Seattle Attractions.
-Learn more about what is included in the Seattle CityPass here.
+It costs $115 for adults and $87 for children between 5-12, which will save you 44% on admissions to the Top 5 Seattle Attractions, including the Woodland Park Zoo.

-My favorite of things to do in Seattle was the VIP early opening food tour of Pike Place Market, probably the most famous market in the country.
+My favorite thing to do in Seattle was the VIP early opening food tour of Pike Place Market, probably the most famous market in the country.

 What I loved about this tour, was not just the delicious sampling of food we had for the entire three hours, nor our funny, friendly and informative guide, Justin, but also all the stories that gave us insight into the history and how this market has shaped the culture of Seattle – and, it is kid friendly!